turingschool-examples/se_task_manager_rails/README.md

 ### Returning Tasks from the Database

-Update your tasks_controller to match the following.
+Update your tasks controller's `index` action to match the following.
 Rails will pull all of the Tasks from our database and then `render json:` will return that data as json.

 **app/controllers/api/v1/tasks_controller.rb**